ibm-ecosystem-engineering/SuperKnowa/1. Indexing documents/readme.md

-# Indexing Documents with Elasticsearch or Solr
+# Indexing Documents with ElasticSearch or Solr

 This repository contains resources for indexing documents into Elasticsearch and Apache Solr.
 Both Elasticsearch and Solr are powerful, open-source search platforms that offer robust capabilities for handling and analyzing large datasets.